Vantage Master: Legacy

+A sequel, VM Japan, subtitled Vantage Master – Mystic Far East, was released in 2002 for the PC and later for the PlayStation 2; it changed the setting to feudal Japan and featured different Natials, more differences between masters, a deeper story mode, and improved graphics.

 The Legend of Heroes: Trails of Cold Steel III includes a mini-game known as Vantage Masters, based on upon the systems of the game.
 The game's sequel, Trails of Cold Steel IV, features an updated version of it.
+The game returns once again in The Legend of Heroes: Trails into Reverie, which serves as finale to the arcs seen in both Trails of Cold Steel and The Legend of Heroes: Trails from Zero and Trails to Azure games.